 Here are some of the most common triggers of psoriasis:

-Sipping on your favorite summer bubbly with your faves from time to time is perfectly acceptable and shouldn’t cause a flare-up.
+Sipping on some summer bubbly with your faves from time to time is perfectly acceptable and shouldn’t cause a flare-up.
 However, drinking in large quantities can bring one about.

 If you drink alcohol in excess, psoriasis outbreaks may be more frequent.
 So, slow down on the alcoholic drinks to help keep your skin healthy.